ASardemann/DropdownSelector/README.md

 # DropdownSelector Plugin

-A Shopware 6 plugin that adds a customizable dropdown selector to the buy widget in the storefront.
+A Shopware 6 plugin that replaces the standard quantity selector with a dropdown selector in the storefront's buy widget.

 ## Features

-- Adds a customizable dropdown selector to the product buy widget
+- Replaces the default quantity input with a dropdown selector in the product buy widget
 - Seamlessly integrates with the Shopware 6 storefront
-- Customizable styling through SCSS
-- Easy to configure through the Shopware admin panel
+- Smart positioning for optimal display on all screen sizes

 ## Functionality Overview

-The DropdownSelector plugin enhances your Shopware 6 product pages with an intelligent and adaptive dropdown selector.
+The DropdownSelector plugin transforms your Shopware 6 product pages by replacing the standard quantity input with an intelligent dropdown selector.
 Here's a detailed look at how it works:

 ### Plugin Administration
 ![Plugin Configuration](images/picplugin.png)

-*Configure the plugin settings easily through the Shopware administration panel.
-Customize the dropdown behavior to match your store's needs.*
+*View plugin status through the Shopware administration panel.*

 ### Default Product Page
 ![Default Product View](images/picdefault.png)

-*The standard Shopware product page layout before activating the DropdownSelector plugin.
+*The standard Shopware product page layout with the default quantity selector before activating the DropdownSelector plugin.
 This serves as a baseline for comparison.*

 ### Dropdown Functionality
 ![Dropdown Expanded Down](images/picdown.png)

-*Once activated, the dropdown selector expands downward by default, providing a clean and intuitive interface for product options.*
+*Once activated, the new dropdown selector replaces the default quantity input and expands downward by default, providing a clean and intuitive interface for quantity selection.*

 ### Smart Positioning
 ![Dropdown Expanded Up](images/picup.png)